Buddha’s Last Words

 Buddha's Last Words

-Three months later, having brought together his students once more and continuing to teach, the Buddha again says to Ananda that “you or the other students should not think that without the Buddha you will have no teacher, for the method and discipline you have learnt will be your teacher.”
+Three months later, having brought together his students once more and continuing to teach, Gotama again says to Ananda that “you or the other students should not think that without the Buddha you will have no teacher, for the method and discipline you have learnt will be your teacher.”
 He asks if any of the students have any further questions, to which no-one replies.
-The Buddha then says a final few words.
+Gotama then says a final few words.
 The most famous English version of these last words, are by the early Pali translator, T.W.
 Rhys Davids: “Work out your salvation with diligence.”
 A somewhat Biblical phrasing.

 Stephen Batchelor* offers a slightly different rendering: “Conditions are subject to decay.
 Work out your salvation with care.”
 However, as Batchelor points out, there is no suggestion of the idea of salvation in the original Pali text.
 A more appropriate rendering might be: “Conditions are subject to ceaseless change, strive onwards with care.”
 That is: strive for awakening and wisdom with care.